Infratab/frontend-challenge-2/README.md

 ##### 3. Add a reminder

-  Add a reminder which accepts the date-time and message and phone_number.
+  Add a reminder which accepts the date-time, message and phone_number.

   Both date-time and message are required fields but phone_number is not required field.
 If you provide the phone_number while adding the reminder then reminder will be sent as SMS to phone_number, if not it will send the mail to the signed in email.

 ##### 4. Edit reminder